-Budgeted cost: £65000
+Budgeted cost: £70000

 Activity Evidence that supports this approach Challenge number(s) addressed Intent / Implementation / Impact SLT position with responsibility for strategic use of the Pupil Premium, implementation and evaluation of impact.
 Works with other stakeholders to ensure the needs of Pupil Premium cohort are at the forefront of school improvement strategy.
 2018 OFSTED report clearly identifies a need for effective strategy to support disadvantaged students and evaluate use of Pupil Premium funding.
 Schools that have the greatest impact on attainment and progress of disadvantage learners have 100% buy in from staff.
 Everyone has high expectations of these individuals but are also prepared to give high level of support to reach goals. • EEF Guide to the Pupil Premium - A Tiered Approach to Spending • 'The pupil premium journey: lessons learned during my two years as National PP Champion' - Dr John Dunford (2015) All Quality First Teaching Internal CPD facilitated through Learning Group.
 Time allocated for departments to ensure strategies are implemented consistently and DA learners are accessing the most effective T&L. Whole school subscription to the National College.
-Key focus on Modelling, feedback, Disadvantaged learners have to make faster progress than their peers do.
+New T&L policy to introduce and embed Disadvantaged learners have to make faster progress than their peers do.
 Research indicates that Disadvantaged learners are disproportionately affect by quality of teaching.
 Excellent teaching, including effective feedback, appropriate levels of challenge and metacognition are shown to have the biggest impact on the progress of learners.
-Quality CPD will ensure teaching staff have access to the latest updates in pedagogy, understand what makes the biggest difference for disadvantaged learners and time to refine their practice. • EEF Guide to the Pupil Premium - A Tiered Approach to Spending 1,2,3 metacognition, retrieval and questioning.
+Quality CPD will ensure teaching staff have access to the latest updates in pedagogy, understand what makes the biggest difference for disadvantaged learners and time to refine their practice. • EEF Guide to the Pupil Premium - A Tiered Approach to Spending 1,2,3

+CREATE across the curriculum.
+Key focus on retrieval, adaptive teaching, questioning and TEEP training for all staff.
 All HOD/HOF and teaching staff use 5 key strategies for raising attainment on disadvantaged learners.
 Assemblies, ensuring rationale behind key T&L strategies are shared with students.
-Effect of Teaching on Student Progress (Sutton Trust 2011) EEF Toolkit: Metacognition & Self-Regulation - Impact: +7mnths / Feedback - Impact: +6mnths EEF Guidance Report: 'Metacognition and Self-Regulated Learning' EEF: 'A Review of Educational Interventions and Approaches Informed by Neuroscience' Internal data - Progress gender gap largest within PP cohort.
-Character Education Curriculum time for year 7-character lessons (1 per fortnight) Assemblies on key character qualities throughout the year Character education for all year groups via tutor time.
+Effect of Teaching on Student Progress (Sutton Trust 2011) EEF Toolkit: Metacognition &amp; Self-Regulation - Impact: +7mnths / Feedback - Impact: +6mnths EEF Guidance Report: 'Metacognition and Self-Regulated Learning' EEF: 'A Review of Educational Interventions and Approaches Informed by Neuroscience' Internal data - Progress gender gap largest within PP cohort.
+Character Education Curriculum time for year 7 & 8 -character lessons (1 per fortnight) Assemblies on key character qualities throughout the year Character education for all year groups via tutor time.
 Living with stress and poverty changes children's brains and their thinking.
 Disadvantaged students are less likely to show positive learning behaviours and more likely to show apathy towards life in general.
 Research suggests that there are enabling character traits which can improve educational attainment, engagement with school and attendance.
-Schools which develop character well help drive equity and social mobility for their pupils • EEF Guidance Report: 'Improving Behaviour in Schools' • DfE Framework Guidance: 'Character Education' • 'Teaching with Poverty in Mind: What Being Poor Does to Kids' Brains and What Schools Can Do about It' (Jensen 2009) 1,3,4 Contingency Funds available to support training needs identified throughout the year.
+Schools which develop character well help drive equity and social mobility for their pupils • EEF Guidance Report: 'Improving Behaviour in Schools' • DfE Framework Guidance: 'Character Education' • 'Teaching with Poverty in Mind: What Being Poor Does to Kids' Brains and What Schools Can Do about It' (Jensen 2009) 1,3,4 Contingency Employment of 2 full-time cover supervisors.
+Funds available to support training needs identified throughout the year.
+Disadvantaged students benefit most from positive relationships with staff.
+Permanent cover supervisors are part of the school community and understand the individual needs of students.